tryggingamidstodin/node-jt400/README.md

 Precision is the size and scale is the decimals.

 > ATTENTION: To make the API clearer we renamed .pgm to .defineProgram.
-The pgm function is depricated in v3.0
+The pgm function is deprecated in v3.0

 When you have defined your program, you can call/invoke it with the parameters you defined.